raguay/ModalFileManager-NWjs/README.md

 In this configuration directory, there are the `themes`, `extensions`, and `keyMaps` directories that contain their respective subfolders and files.
 Please refer the specific section for each directory for more details.

 There is the `history.json` file, `config.json` file, and the `theme.json` files in the configuration directory.
+Also, extensions will create and store their configuration files in this directory as well (at least, that is what I advise extension authors).

 The `history.json` file contains a list of directories that the Modal File Manager has visited.
 I use this to quickly pull up possible paths to go to in the file manager.

 The `config.json` file contains the environment variables used to launch command line commands and whether or not to use the `trash-cli` program to delete files and directories.

 Modal File Manager doesn't use the actual theme files downloaded from GitHub.
 Those are stored in the `themes` directory and are just referenced.
 All actually used theming is in the `theme.json` file.
 When a user changes themes, that file is changed.
 Therefore, be careful if you manually change this file and want to keep it.
 It is best to create a theme in the theme directory and load it in the program.
+My tutorial [Modal File Manager: Update and Extensions](https://blog.customct.com/modal-file-manager-update-and-extensions) walks through creating a theme using the Preferences Panel.

 All configuration files should be edited from the `Show Preferences` command prompt command.